GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-project-factory/README.md

 # tftest skip
 ```

-You can of course extend the above snippet to grant additional roles to groups or different service accounts via the `iam`, `iam_by_principals`, and `iam_bindings` folder-level variables.
+You can of course extend the above snippets to grant additional roles to groups or different service accounts via the `iam`, `iam_by_principals`, and `iam_bindings` folder-level variables.

 The project factory tag binding on the folder allows management of organization policies in the Teams hierarchy.
 If this functionality is not needed, the tag binding can be safely omitted.